minprog/programmeren-ki/other/calendar/index.md

 - 30 days for Apr, Jun, Sep, Nov.
 - February has 28 days, except in a leap year, where it has 29 days.

 So for a whole year we have 365 days, except for leap years, which have 366 days.
-So we need at least three more functions:
+In conclusion, we need at least three more functions:

     count number of days from 1800
      |---- count number of days from 1800 until year (f)